lushenmoodley/Vidly/README.md

 # Vidly
 This is asp.net mvc application which consist of the following:

--Implement CRUD operations
+- Implement CRUD operations

--Build forms with server-side and client-side validation
+- Build forms with server-side and client-side validation

--Build RESTful services using ASP.NET Web API
+- Build RESTful services using ASP.NET Web API

--Use powerful jQuery plug-ins
+- Use powerful jQuery plug-ins

--Implement authentication and authorization using ASP.NET Web API
+- Implement authentication and authorization using ASP.NET Web API

--Use Entity Framework to query or update data
+- Using Entity Framework to query or update data

--Using Entity Framework code-first workflow to build models
+- Using Entity Framework code-first workflow to build models